-For with energy comes development, the creation of jobs, infra-structure, schools, clinics, water sanitation and access to a whole range of appliances that can make the lives of his people easier, more enriched and more enlightened.
+For with energy comes development, the creation of jobs, infrastructure, schools, clinics, water sanitation and access to a whole range of appliances that can make the lives of his people easier, more enriched and more enlightened.

-Take the simplest thing: an electrical light bulb.
+Take the simplest thing: an electric light bulb.
 Something we take so for granted we hardly notice it anymore.
 But this humblest of devices can open a new world to previously disadvantaged people.
 With electric light, there’s a possibility to finish homework after dark, read books, study, tell stories and enjoy a wealth of family and social activities.

 Access to the Grid is not an option

 A passion of Prince Africa Zulu that is so dear to his heart is the plight of rural dwellers.
 He was also brought up in the same environment, often in the most remote areas.
-He has dedicated himself to rural upliftment programmes: Health Care, Heritage programmes and many others.
+He has dedicated himself to rural upliftment programmes: Health Care, Heritage programmes, and many others.
 One of the saddest realities for him is that many of these people will have as much chance of getting access to the national electricity grid within the next 20 years as they would of finding Aladdin’s lamp in a nearby cave.

 Existing systems for heating and lighting are exorbitant

 Prince Africa’s rural (and urban) poor are often at the mercy of unscrupulous merchants – who charge premiums for paraffin, the most widely-used fuel source aside from dwindling wood resources.
-Other sources are equally costly: candles, charcoal, wood-fuel and generators.
+Other sources are equally costly: candles, charcoal, wood-fuel, and generators.